Squaw Valley-Miramonte AVA: Climate

-Generally, the AVA’s weather is above the fog and below the snow.
+Generally, the AVA's weather is above the fog and below the snow.
 With an average of 267 sunny days per year, Squaw Valley-Miramonte is part of the California interior chaparral and woodlands ecoregion, which exists on hills and mountains surrounding the San Joaquin Valley.
 Its winters are cool and wet while the summers are hot and dry.
 Daytime temperatures are cooler than in the neighboring Valley to the south, west, and northwest.
 However, nighttime temperatures are usually warmer because cool air drains off the slopes at night and settles in the Valley.
 The cool daytime temperatures and warm nighttime temperatures during the growing season produce higher levels of sugar and anthocyanins at harvest than occur in grapes grown in the warmer Valley.

 Rainfall is 29-33 in a year, typically more than that of the San Joaquin Valley and less than at elevations above 3500 ft.
 The high rainfall amounts increase the risk of erosion, so vineyard owners plant ground cover between the vineyard rows to help hold the soil in place.
 Most of the precipitation in the AVA falls as rain; however, at higher elevations it sometimes falls in the form of some snow.
 Micro-climates, including cold air sinks and temperature inversions occur.
-The day/night temperature shift in Squaw Valley–Miramonte is less pronounced than in the valley, making the region’s growing season from one to three weeks later.
+The day/night temperature shift in Squaw Valley–Miramonte is less pronounced than in the valley, making the region's growing season from one to three weeks later.
 Vineyards are located on south and southwest-facing slopes, providing the heat, needed for vine growth.
 Winds flow downhill out of the mountains at night cooling the vines.
+The USDA plant hardiness zone range is 8b to 9b.